heatherisis/Samsung-Tidy-Data/OrganizingData.md

+This OrganizingData markdown file is intended to be the first in a series of four manuscripts describing the process for data cleanup.

+* 1. OrganizingData
+* 2. CompilingData
+* 3. TrimmingData
+* 4. ReshapingData
-We assume that the zip file from the following URL has been downloard and extracted to a local directory.

-####downloads project file and set downloaded "UCI HAR Dataset" file as working directory
+####We assume that the zip file from the following URL has been downloaded and extracted to a local directory.
+Downloads project file and set downloaded "UCI HAR Dataset" file as working directory

 download.file("https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
               ,destfile="./samsungData.zip",method="curl")

 setwd("/Users/heatherisis/Desktop/Getting and Cleaning Data/UCI HAR Dataset")

-###clean up large data files

-####Read lines from separate .csv files, including data for 561 variables of all 30 subjects divided into training set (7352 observations) and test set (2947 observations)
+####Clean up large data files, read lines from separate .csv files, including data for 561 variables of all 30 subjects divided into training set (7352 observations) and test set (2947 observations)
 testValue <- readLines("./test/X_test.txt")
 trainValue <- readLines("./train/X_train.txt")

-####combine test set and training set into one data file
+####Combine test set and training set into one data file
 AllValues <- c(testValue,trainValue)

-####reads coded list of all 561 variable names and extracts all variable names with "mean" (46) or "std" (33) in title, then creates an ordered vector of all 79 variables mean/std in name
+####Reads coded list of all 561 variable names and extracts all variable names with "mean" (46) or "std" (33) in title, then creates an ordered vector of all 79 variables mean/std in name
 features <- readLines("./features.txt")
 meanVector <- grep("mean()", features)
 stdVector <- grep("std()", features)
 MeanSTD <- sort(c(meanVector, stdVector))

-###When running loop of all 10299 observations, computer could not process all at once, so divided into groups of 1000 observations
+####When running loop of all 10299 observations, computer could not process all at once, so divided into groups of 1000 observations

-###first 1000 observations only
+####first 1000 observations only
-###Outer loop finds all variables for particular subject in data set, separates list of variables into parts, converts to vector, and removes empty elements in vector leaving 561 variables.
+####Outer loop finds all variables for particular subject in data set, separates list of variables into parts, converts to vector, and removes empty elements in vector leaving 561 variables.
 Inner loop selects 79 mean/std variables from each complete list of variables.
 With shortened list, writes csv for 79 vars

 myList <- list()